Policy and Procedure #540.0, Health and Safety – Employees (Workers)

 2.1 The Director of Education shall:

-1. allocate staff and resources to support the Health and Safety – Employees procedure.
+1. allocate staff and resources to support the Health and Safety - Employees (Workers) procedure.

 2.2 The Associate Directors, Coordinating Superintendents and Superintendents shall:

-2. acquaint an employee or person in authority over an employee with any hazard in the workplace of which the employer is aware and related work procedures;
+2. acquaint a worker or person in authority over a worker with any hazard in the workplace of which the employer is aware of and related work procedures;

-3. ensure that the supervisor or employee is provided with the instruction and supervision necessary to protect the employee’s health and safety; and
+3. ensure that the supervisor or worker is provided with the instruction and supervision necessary to protect the worker’s health and safety;

-1. ensure that an employee works in compliance with the prescribed measures and procedures, uses the prescribed equipment, protective devices and/or clothing;
+1. ensure that a worker works in compliance with the prescribed measures and procedures, uses the prescribed equipment, protective devices, and/or clothing;

-2. advise the employee of the existence of any potential or actual danger to the health or safety of the employee of which the supervisor is aware;
+2. advise the worker of the existence of any potential or actual danger to the health or safety of the worker of which the supervisor is aware;

-3. provide written instructions and/or training to the employee on the measures and procedures to be taken for the employee’s protection;
+3. provide written instructions and/or training to the worker on the measures and procedures to be taken for the workers protection;

 4. participate in, or assign a designate to participate in, the health and safety inspection(s) and take corrective actions as appropriate;